bluebirz/bluebirz.github.io/_posts/2024-07-22-3-ways-to-format-strings.md

 And specify variables inside `{}` in the f-string.

 Even though it looks so simple yet there are plenty formats we can apply.
-Read more [here](https://docs.python.org/3/tutorial/inputoutput.html).
+Read more here.

+{% include bbz_custom/link_preview.html url='<https://docs.python.org/3/tutorial/inputoutput.html>' %}

 ---